liferay-search/liferay-docs/en/deployment/articles-dxp/100-reference/07-patching-tool-configuration-properties.markdown

 **patching.mode:** This can be `binary` (the default) or `source` if you're patching a source tree.
 Patches contain both binary and source patches.
-If your development team extends @product@, have them patch their source tree.
+If your development team extends @sharepoint@, have them patch their source tree.

 **patches.folder:** Specify where to store patches.
 The default location is `./patches`.

-**war.path:** Specify the location of the @product@ installation inside your application server.
-Alternatively, you can specify a `.war` file here, and you can patch a @product@ `.war` for installation to your application server.
+**war.path:** Specify the location of the @sharepoint@ installation inside your application server.
+Alternatively, you can specify a `.war` file here, and you can patch a @sharepoint@ `.war` for installation to your application server.

 **global.lib.path:** Specify the location for storing `.jar` files on the global classpath.
 If you're not sure, search for `portal-kernel.jar`; it's on